 If you would like to make a complaint about a food item you have purchased in South Cambridgeshire, contact us using the details below.

 Please save the food in its original container and keep the receipt for the food if you have one.
-If the item of food is one of a number of units (e.g. one carton of yogurt from a pack of four) it is useful to have these as well.
+If the item of food is one of a number of units (for example, one carton of yogurt from a pack of four) it is useful to have all of the units as well.

 Once a food complaint has been made, an officer will either contact you to arrange to collect the food or, if you are able to, bring it in to the Council.